 - Sixteen units of high school course work, fourteen of which should be in the fields of English, mathematics, foreign language, social science, and laboratory science

 We make admission decisions on a rolling basis beginning October 15.
-Apply by our priority application date of November 15 and you’ll receive your financial aid award before the holidays!
+Apply by our priority application date of November 15 to receive priority consideration for merit scholarships.

 We start making admission decisions on a rolling basis in early fall for each academic year.
 Once accepted, qualified students will be automatically considered for a merit scholarship.